 Then, last but not least:

-Right now, Sun Stream is available in the US, Canada, Australia, and New Zealand.
+Right now, Sun Stream is available in the US, Canada, Australia, UK, and New Zealand.
 Unfortunately, that excludes customers from the EU.

 The good news?

 It's highly likely that, due to extreme demand for Sun Stream saunas, that the EU will be added as a geographical location they ship to in the future.